rutar-academic/rutar.org/content/writing/using-closure-traits-to-simplify-rust-api.md

 A popular choice, and the one internal to `nucleo-picker`{% inline_note() %}Not my implementation, but rather from Pascal Kuthe's [`nucleo`](https://docs.rs/nucleo/latest/nucleo) crate.{% end %}, is to use the [Smith–Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) from DNA sequence alignment since it is relatively simple to implement, performant even in the presence of a large number of matches, and not too sensitive to typos and other user input errors.

 In our case, since we are implementing a library, we do not make any choices concerning rendering: instead, the library user must define how their types should be represented within the picker.
-In the end, I decided on the following closure-style trait with generic associated types, which is generic over the picker item `T`.
+In the end, I decided on the following closure-style trait with generic associated types.
 ```rust
 pub trait Render<T> {
     type Str<'a>: AsRef<str>